 So let’s deal with it.

-Lurking in forums and social media groups over the past year, we have seen hundreds of pages of information related to the occult, weird art, human trafficking, pedophilia, and arcane symbology.
+Lurking in forums and social media groups over the past six years, we have seen hundreds of pages of information related to the occult, weird art, human trafficking, pedophilia, and arcane symbology.
 What haven’t we seen?
 Evidence that you can take to the bank.
-In fact, there is so little concrete evidence here that Pizzagate can’t even be classified as a conspiracy theory at this point.
-It’s more like a conspiracy hypothesis.
+In fact, there is so little concrete evidence here that Pizzagate/Pedogate can’t even be classified as a conspiracy theory.
 Once you dig past the hoaxes, misinformation, and irrelevant material, you’re left with little more than, “Wow, the Podesta brothers really like food.”

 This isn’t anything like the “Franklin cover-up” quagmire, which is dense with accusations and counter-accusations, lawsuits and confessions.
 Here, the evidence is so thinly layered that you hit bedrock almost as soon as you start digging.